carbon-language/carbon-lang/docs/design/generics/goals.md

 We want Carbon code to support both
 [static and dynamic dispatch](#dispatch-control).
-This means we cannot add features to generics that inherently require monomorphization (or creating differently specialized code) or templating, since that would prevent the dynamic compilation strategy.
+This means we cannot add features to generics that inherently require creating differently specialized code by way of monomorphization or templating, since that would prevent the dynamic compilation strategy.

 We won't support unbounded type families, since they are an obstacle to